 “Clinically-trained Staff” means persons with a master’s (or other advanced) degree in social work, psychology or a related behavioral science and who are licensed to practice in their respective field.
 This may include, but is not limited to, a medical doctor or doctor of osteopathy, licensed independent social workers, advanced registered nurse practitioners, Ph.D. psychologists, marriage and Family therapists, and mental health counselors.

-“Community Residential Facility” means a licensed FGCS facility that provides care for Children who are considered unable to live in a Family situation due to social, emotional, or physical disabilities but are capable of interacting in a community environment with a minimum amount of supervision.
+“Community Residential Facility” means a licensed FGCS facility that provides care for Children who are considered unable to live in a Family situation due to social or emotional needs but are capable of interacting in a community environment with a minimum amount of supervision.
 The facility provides 24-hour care including board and room.
 Community resources are used for education, recreation, medical, social, and rehabilitation services.
 The facility is responsible for planning and providing for the Child’s daily activities, discipline, guidance, peer relationships, and recreational programs.

-“Comprehensive Residential Facility” means a licensed FGCS facility that provides care for Children who are unable to live in a Family situation due to social, emotional, or physical disabilities and who require varying degrees of supervision as indicated in the individual Service Plan.
+“Comprehensive Residential Facility” means a licensed FGCS facility that provides care for Children who are unable to live in a Family situation due to social or emotional needs and who require varying degrees of supervision as indicated in the individual Service Plan.
 Care includes room and board.
 Community resources may be used for medical, recreational, and educational needs.
 Comprehensive residential facilities have higher staff to client ratios than Community Residential Facilities and may use control rooms, locked cottages, mechanical restraints, and chemical restraints when these controls meet licensing requirements.

 “Contract Manager” means the staff person or persons accountable to the Contract Owner, acting under the direction and guidance of the Contract Owner for a specific RFP and contract.